Institute of Chartered Accountants Australia: Graduate Diploma in Chartered Accounting

 The institute is the only Australian professional accounting body that is a government accredited Higher Education provider.

 Unlike other Australian accounting designations, the Chartered Accountants Program leads to the awarding of a Graduate Diploma.

 The Australian Chartered Accountant qualification is recognised as an "approved qualification" - a significant requirement for auditor registration purposes in the UK.

-Practical experience
+Mentored Practical experience

 To meet the practical experience requirements to become a Chartered Accountant in Australia, you must: